modernish/modernish/README.md

 not notice any changes in the POSIX 'trap' command's behaviour, except for the following:

-* Traps do not have access to the positional parameters.
-(This is a minor incompatibility with POSIX.
-In practice, this is hardly ever needed.)
 * The regular 'trap' command does not overwrite stack traps (but does overwrite previous regular traps).
+* Unlike zsh's native trap command, signal names are case insensitive.
+* Unlike dash's native trap command, signal names may have the `SIG` prefix;
+  that prefix is quietly accepted and discarded.
+* Setting an empty trap action to ignore a signal only works fully (passing the ignoring on to child processes) if there are no stack traps associated with the signal; otherwise, an empty trap action merely suppresses the signal's default action for the current process -- e.g., after executing the stack traps, it keeps the shell from exiting.
 * The 'trap' command with no arguments, which prints the traps that are set in a format suitable for re-entry into the shell, now also prints the stack traps as 'pushtrap' commands. (`bash` users might notice the `SIG` prefix is not included in the signal names written.)
-* When setting traps, signal name arguments may now have the `SIG` prefix on all shells; that prefix is quietly accepted and discarded.
+* The bash/yash-style '-p' option, including its yash-style `--print` equivalent, is now supported on all shells.
+If further arguments are given after that option, they are taken as signal specifications and only the commands to recreate the traps for those signals are printed.
 * Saving the traps to a variable using command substitution (as in:
   `var=$(trap)`) now works on every shell supported by modernish, including (d)ash, mksh and zsh.